Best Angle Grinders for Hard-to-Reach Areas

 Rating: 4.4 (total: 142+)

-You get a compact cordless grinder that’s tuned for weekend projects and on-the-go jobs.
-The three-position handle helps you find a comfortable grip when you’re reaching around pipes or working overhead, and the tool-free guard and onboard wrench make accessory changes less of a hassle.
+You get a compact cordless grinder tuned for weekend projects and on-the-go jobs.
+The three-position handle helps you find a comfortable grip when you’re reaching around pipes or working overhead, and the tool-free guard plus onboard wrench make accessory changes less of a hassle.

-It’s a practical addition to a ONE+ battery collection when you need reach without a cord, and its durable gear case holds up to regular workshop use.
+It is a practical addition to a ONE+ battery collection when you need reach without a cord, especially for intermittent cutting, grinding, wire brushing, and repair tasks.

 What People Say